The decision to formalize your business through the establishment of a legal entity with Texas is one of the best business decisions you can make.

 Additional Important Steps

-Don’t stop with just filing the COF, or you could delay how long an LLC takes to set up.
-There are several other very important steps to place your new LLC on firm legal footing.
+Don’t stop with just filing the COF, or you could delay how long a Texas LLC takes to set up.
+There are several other very important steps to place your new LLC on a firm legal footing.

 Go to the IRS website and apply online for a federal tax identification number for your LLC.